 If you visit Athens when there is no "Taste of Athens" festival, we recommend heading to the Lycabettus Hill Viewing Area for a gorgeous vista point above Athens.

-18:30 Dinner at Taste of Athens or at Sah restaurant
+18:30 Dinner at Taste of Athens or at Karamanlidika restaurant

 Enjoy a variety of dishes at Taste of Athens, where you can indulge in everything from black burgers through oysters to special eel sushi.
 You'll have food stands with glorious food and pop up cocktail bars too.

-If you visit Athens when there is no festival, we recommend making a reservation at the Sah restaurant.
-The interior is amazing.
-(Don't forget to make a reservation.)
+If you visit Athens when there is no festival, we recommend making a reservation at the Karamanlidika restaurant.
+Karamanlidika is a meze restaurant that brings the traditional tastes of Byzantium & Cappadocia.

 Address: 10-12, Dorileou Str, Athina 115 21, Greece

 This is a great place for brunch as well as drinks.
 It's an old house turned into a bar, ready to serve you amazing cocktails and great food.
 Prices here are reasonable and cocktails taste potent and delicious.
 We especially love the vibe as the interior is fun, with old school chairs and greenery as decor.
 Give it a try, you'll like it!

 9:00 Breakfast at the hotel